Early Childhood Education

 ARE YOU WORKING AT AN ECE CENTRE AND KEEN TO GET A QUALIFICATION WITHOUT TAKING THE TIME OFF?

-Learn in-demand skills relating to the education and care of babies and preschoolers in an early childhood setting in Aotearoa New Zealand or overseas.
+Learn in-demand skills relating to the education and care of infants, toddlers and young children in an early childhood setting in Aotearoa New Zealand or overseas.

 DISCLAIMER: The New Zealand Diploma in Early Childhood Education and Care (Level 5) is a programme designed and owned by Ashton Warner Academy and marketed by the Future Skills Academy.
 Students enrolled in this programme are students of the Ashton Warner Academy and upon successful completion will graduate as students of the Ashton Warner Academy.